Club Atlético Belgrano: History

 In 1968, the club participated for the first time in a national tournament, finishing ninth in the table.
 In 1980, Belgrano won the Copa Cordoba, which was an international tournament consisting of Fluminense from Brazil, Servette from Switzerland, Budapest Honvéd from Hungary, and Instituto and Talleres from Cordoba.
 In the final, at Estadio Mario Alberto Kempes, Belgrano defeated Honved in extra time to win the title.

 In 1991, Belgrano achieved promotion to the Primera Division for the first time, being there for five years until being relegated in 1996.
 In 1998, the club was promoted again, but in 2001 the club played the relegation playout and barely achieved permanence based on sporting advantage after a draw to Quilmes on aggregate.
 The following year, things did not improve and Belgrano were relegated.

 Since then the club has spent various seasons in both the first and second divisions, but there have been some notable promotions, such as the promotion achieved in the 2011 season.
 Belgrano had a good start to the 2011 season, finishing fourth in the league and qualifying to the promotion playoffs.
 Powerhouse River Plate were having one of the worst seasons of its history and were sent to the relegation playoff against Belgrano.
 Despite River's poor season, many people did not think it was possible for River to get relegated, mainly due to the "sporting advantage" rule existing at the time.
 However, on 26 June 2011, Belgrano drew 1–1 with River at Estadio Monumental and sent the club down to the second division for the first time in club history, after having won the first leg 2–0 a few days earlier.
 This caused massive riots after the match, and this match became one of the most notable of Argentine football and football history.

+On 24 May 2026, Belgrano captured their first-ever Primera División title, defeating River Plate 3–2 in the Torneo Apertura final.
+Nicolás Fernández scored twice in the closing minutes to seal a remarkable comeback, delivering the club its first league championship in 121 years.